 FRS 112 requires an entity to provide more extensive disclosures regarding the nature of and risks associated with its interest in subsidiaries, associates, joint arrangements and unconsolidated structured entities.

-FRS 112 will take effect from financial years beginning on or after 1 January 2014, and the Group is currently evaluating the extent of additional disclosures needed, if any.
+FRS 112 will take effect from financial years beginning on or after 1 January 2014.
+Upon adoption of FRS 112, the Group expects expanded disclosures relating to its interests in subsidiaries, associates and joint arrangements.